 Students will earn money for completing action steps by the due date.
-All materials and directions can be found in the Money Coach Student Materials webpage and will be in Google Docs or Google Sheets format.
+All materials and directions are on the Money Coach Student Materials webpage and will be in Google Docs or Google Sheets format.

 - 1. Submit the enrollment form.
 Students will earn \$20 for turning this in by week 3. - 2.
 Submit the parent/guardian consent.
 Students will earn \$20 for turning this in by week 4. - 3.
 Submit the direct deposit form.
-Students will earn \$30 for turning this in by week 5. - a.
-If students do not have a bank account, they should open one at a financial institution of their choice.
-Students should contact their Coach or Program Manager with any questions. - 4.
-Continue to track expenses.
+Students will earn \$20 for turning this in by week 5. - a.
+If students do not have a bank account, they should open one at a financial institution.
+Students should contact their Coach or Program Staff with any questions. - 4.
+Continue to work on your expense tracker and budget assignment.
 Saving receipts or using bank statements can help students remember how they spent their money.
-Students can use a mobile app, pen and paper or the Expense Tracking and Budgeting

-- spreadsheet to track their expenses.
-Students should submit their expense tracker using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - 5.
-Start to think about budgeting.
-Students should spend time thinking about what they already know and would like to know about budgeting. - 6.
-Students should prepare to meet with their One-on-One Coach next week.
-If they are absent from school that day, it is their responsibility to set up a time to connect with their Coach by phone or video conferencing before the next group lesson.
-Please note, in person check-ins are our preferred method.
-Remember, each check-in is worth \$25 towards students' scholarship.
-Students should prepared to discuss the following: - a.
+Students should submit their assignment using this form in week 11 to earn \$20 towards their participation incentive. - 5.
+Students should prepare to meet with their One-on-one Coach next week.
+If they are absent from school that day, they need to set up a time to connect with their Coach by phone or video conferencing before the next group lesson to earn an incentive.
+Please note, that in-person check-ins are our preferred method.
+Remember, each check-in is worth \$25 towards students' participation incentive.
+Students should prepared to discuss - a.
 Any questions or issues they are currently experiencing. - b.
-Financial goals. - c.
-Expense tracker - d.
-Share what they know or want to know about budgeting.
+Financial goals and expense tracker and budget assignment